Quảng Nam province: Geography

 Quảng Nam comprises flat land along the coast and increasingly high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
 The highest peak is Ngọc Linh mountain at 2598m.
 In contrast to the other provinces of the South Central Coast there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak of 517m).

-More than half of Quảng Nam's area is covered by forests, making it one of the most forested provinces in Vietnam.
-Forests dominate in the west of the province and along the border to Quảng Ngãi province.
-111,900ha of land are used for agriculture, mostly in the east of the province.

-The Thu Bồn River system covers most of the province (except for the south-east), making it one of the largest river systems in central Vietnam.
-It led to the rise of an ancient Cham city state that was once Champa's most influential city and also included one of its most important commercial ports at Hội An.
+Quang Nam Province is located in the South Central Coast region of Central Vietnam, 820 km south of Hanoi, 235 km south of Hue City, bordering Da Nang City in the North and 900 km north of Ho Chi Minh City by National Highway 1A, with the following geographical location: